ccs-anonymous/PoisonSpot/README.md

-# PoisonSpot
+# **PoisonSpot: Precise Spotting of Clean-Label Backdoors via Fine-Grained Training Provenance Tracking**

-This is the implementation for PoisonSpot: Precise Spotting of Clean-Label Backdoors via Fine-Grained Training Provenance Tracking
+This repository contains the implementation of PoisonSpot: Precise Spotting of Clean-Label Backdoors via Fine-Grained Training Provenance Tracking.

 ---

 ## Arguments
-Below is a list of arguments you can use with PoisonSpot:
+Below is a list of arguments you can use with PoisonSpot and their functions:

 | Argument               | Description                                                    | Default Value                      |
 |------------------------|----------------------------------------------------------------|------------------------------------|